-· Improved access to medical records could nose Improved access to medical records could pose problems for healthcare providers, who will need to ensure they have sufficient staffing and efficient procedures for providing copies of records, as the time frame for providing those records will be shortened from 30 days to 15 days.
-Challenges for The definition of EHRs has also been updated to Providers- Access Issues include billing records, and these will need to be provided to patients who request a copy of their PHI.
-That has the potential to make it more time- consuming to provide copies.
-710003 Another of the changes related to patient access is the requirement to allow patients to take notes and photographs of their PHI.
-There will need to be designated places where patients can inspect their PHI privately and, if required, take photographs of their PHI. patients can inspect their PHI privately and, if required, take photographs of their PHI.
-Stems from Section 3221 Of the Coronavirus Aid, Relief and Economic Security (CARES) Act, March 27, 2020.
-Required HHS Secretary to align certain aspects of Part with HIPAA and the HITECH Acts.
-Part 2 Proposed Rule • Part 2 originally implemented in 1975 with very good intentions. ., Over the years, has created a lot of obstacles in treating patients with SUD or addiction issues.
-Patient consent was basically required for each disclosure or re-disclosure, even for care coordination.
-Notice of Proposed Rule Making (NPRM) - December 2, 2022 Comments due by January 31, 2023 • Still in rule-making process Part 2 Proposed Rule One of the biggest changes under the CARES Act was to permit Part 2 programs to share SUD treatment records for treatment, payment and health care operations (TPO) based on a single patient consent.
-Implements patient rights similar to HIPAA and requires implementation of other administrative requirements. - 1
+- Improved access to medical records could pose problems for healthcare providers, who will need to ensure they have sufficient staffing and efficient procedures for providing copies of records, as the time frame for providing those records will be shortened from 30 days to 15 days. - The definition of EHRs has also been updated to include billing records, and these will need to be provided to patients who request a copy of their PHI. - That has the potential to make it more timeconsuming to provide copies. - Another of the changes related to patient access is the requirement to allow patients to take notes and photographs of their PHI. - There will need to be designated places where patients can inspect their PHI privately and, if required, take photographs of their PHI.

+Part 2 Proposed Rule

+- Stems from Section 3221 Of the Coronavirus Aid, Relief and Economic Security (CARES) Act, March 27, 2020. - Required HHS Secretary to align certain aspects of Part 2 with HIPAA and the HITECH Acts. - Part 2 originally implemented in 1975 with very good intentions. - Over the years, has created a lot of obstacles in treating patients with SUD or addiction issues. - Patient consent was basically required for each disclosure or re-disclosure, even for care coordination.

+Part 2 Proposed Rule

+- Notice of Proposed Rule Making (NPRM) December 2, 2022 - Comments due by January 31, 2023 - Still in rule-making process - One of the biggest changes under the CARES Act was to permit Part 2 programs to share SUD treatment records for treatment, payment and health care operations (TPO) based on a single patient consent. - Implements patient rights similar to HIPAA and requires implementation of other administrative requirements.

-Telehealth Public health emergency (PHE) first declared on January 31, 2020.
-PHE expired May 11, 2023.
-Providers furnishing telehealth and related services should take inventory of any flexibilities that are currently in use, and develop a plan to bring operations into full compliance with the post-PHE rules.
-Following the termination of the PHE, all telehealth services will be required to be provided through HIPAA-compliant platforms, including the use of FAA with telehealth technology vendors.
-OCR has issued additional guidance related to the use of audio only telehealth platforms.
-Telehealth OCR Providing 80-Day Transition For Clinicians To Comply With HIPAA Telehealth Rules After End Of COVID-19 PHE Heabtrate Finance News (4/13, Mores) reports.
-The Office of CNR Rights is providing a 50-day transition protol for clinicians lollowing the end of the CDVD-19 public health merapency To come into compliance with HerPAR Rules regarding pleiseaths, according to the Department of Health and Futura Services OCR: The agency said it will "continue to exercise its efforcement discretion and not impose penalties on covered" directans "for concompliance during the 50-day transition period."
-Telehealth Top 10 "No Nos" to Watch Out for Post PHE 10 Having phone conversations with patients in public spaces and/or using a speakerphone 9 Initiating telehealth visits with patients using shared/family devices 8 Communicating health information with patients using unencrypted email 7 Texting with patients using consumer messaging apps 6 Conducting telehealth visits on mobile devices over/VOIP or a public WI-Finetwork Source: https://telehealthresourcecenter.org/news/preparing-for-the-end-of-the-phe-and-the-end-of-thipaa-enforcement-discretion/.
+- Public health emergency (PHE) first declared on January 31, 2020. - PHE expired May 11, 2023. - Providers furnishing telehealth and related services should take inventory of any flexibilities that are currently in use, and develop a plan to bring operations into full compliance with the post-PHE rules. - Following the termination of the PHE, all telehealth services will be required to be provided through HIPAAcompliant platforms, including the use of FAA with telehealth technology vendors. - OCR has issued additional guidance related to the use of audio only telehealth platforms.

+OCR Providing 90-Day Transition For Clinicians To Comply With HIPAA Telehealth Rules After End Of COVID-19 PHE

+Healthcare Finance News (4/13, Morse) reports, "The Office of Civil Rights is providing a 90-day transition period for" clinicians following the end of the COVID-19 public health emergency "to come into compliance with the HIPAA Rules regarding telehealth, according to the Department of Health and Human Services OCR."
+The agency said it will "continue to exercise its enforcement discretion and not impose penalties on covered" clinicians "for noncompliance during the 90- day transition period."

+Top 10 "No Nos" to Watch Out for Post PHE 10 Having phone conversations with patients in public spaces and/or using a speakerphone 9 Initiating telehealth visits with patients using shared/family devices 8 Communicating health information with patients using unencrypted email 7 Texting with patients using consumer messaging apps 6 Conducting telehealth visits on mobile devices over VOIP or a public WI-FI network https://telehealthresourcecenter.org/news/preparing-for-the-end-of-the-phe-and-the-end-of-hipaa-enforcement-discretion/.

+Source: